Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2/Semester 2/I2206 - Data Structures/1 # Asymptotic Analysis/Asymptotic Analysis.md

 **Suggested Resources:**
-- If you still having trouble > https://youtu.be/9TlHvipP5yA
+- If you're still having trouble > https://youtu.be/9TlHvipP5yA
 - Why do we use log > https://youtu.be/M4ubFru2O80
 ---
 # How to compare Algorithms